 The resurgence of the albums popularity is captured beautifully by acclaimed film makers The Cairnes Brothers in their documentary, The Story of an Album, Lost and Found.

-Today, I am blessed to work with talented Australian musicians Bill Beare (guitar), Dick Haynes (bass), Lloyd Gyi (drums) and string players Su Kim, Jackie McCaughan.
+Today, I am lucky to be working live with some great international string players, and locally with talented Australian musicians Bill Beare (guitar), Louis Baskerville Durant ( bass), string players Su Kim (Cello), and Emma Greenhill( violin).
 Without these people's dedication, Fuchsia's modern day incarnation wouldn't be possible.
 Following two European tours in 2014 and 2015 with my good friends David Svedmyr and various members of Me and My Kites and Ill Wicker, we brought our unique live sound to an international audience.

-The new album, Fuchsia: from Psychedelia to a Distant Place (Sound Practices Records, 2014) has received amazing reviews worldwide and further enhanced the band’s reputation.
+The follow up album, Fuchsia: from Psychedelia to a Distant Place (Sound Practices Records, 2014) has received amazing reviews worldwide and further enhanced the band’s reputation.
+Fuchsia III, as yet untitled, is recorded but not mixed, planned for release next year.
 I hope to see you at the next Fuchsia gig!

 Tony Durant - Fuchsia